biancastana20/playwright-typescript-automation-framework/README.md

 Bash:
 npm run report
 To debug failures, use the Trace Viewer included in the report to see step-by-step execution, network logs, and DOM snapshots.

+🤖 CI/CD Pipeline
+The framework is integrated with GitHub Actions.
+The pipeline automatically triggers on every push to the main branch.
+Security: Credentials are encrypted and stored in GitHub Secrets, ensuring no sensitive data is exposed in the repository.